-Determines who is making trips, how many trips are being made, and why (for what purpose) are trips being made.
+Determines who is making trips, how many are being made, and why (for what purpose) they are being made.
 It does this by calculating the number of trips produced in or attracted to a TAZ by trip purpose based on land use, household demographics, employment, and other SE-data characteristics.